Farabolini/spring-boilerplate/README.md

 ## Validation API

-- Is a Java lib to provides Validations upon a request for example, you can annotate a field of your DTO with @NotBlank, if your endpoint receives a Request Body with a empty string in this field, then the application will throw an error.
+- Is a Java lib to provides Validations upon a request for example, you can annotate a field of your DTO with @NotBlank, if your endpoint receives a Request Body with an empty string in this field, then the application will throw an error.